 Here’s another upselling example from Fit2Fat2Fit.
 First, there’s upsell #1

 Then, there’s upsell #2.
 You can see and show that with the loading bar at the beginning of the page.

-You are probably now thinking “Okay, it sounds like it could work but how do I know my clients will buy it?”
-Well, it’s all in the numbers and numbers don’t lie.
-Based on our experience and benchmark data we have, if you have good product/market fit, you can expect 20-40% people to buy upsell #1 and 10-30% will buy upsell #2.
+You are probably now thinking, “Okay, it sounds like it could work, but how do I know my clients will buy it?”
+Well, it’s all in the numbers, and numbers don’t lie.
+Based on our experience and benchmark data, if you have a good product/market fit, you can expect 20-40% of people to buy upsell #1 and 10-30% will buy upsell #2.